Emmanuel-Nti/ab_test_for_an_international_online_store/docs/index.md

  </p>

 ## General Findings
-- The EU participants dominate all other regions in the sample.
+- The EU participants dominated all other regions in the sample.
-- The maximum order total in USD for purchase events is about 500, and the min is about 5 dollars, with a mean of about 23.88 dollars and a standard deviation of about 72.22.
+- The maximum order total for purchase events is about $500.00, and the minimum is about $5.00, with a mean of about $23.88 and a standard deviation of about 72.22.
 - About 66% of users proceed from login to the product page; about 50% of those at the product page proceed to purchase.
 - About 15% of customers proceed to purchase without putting the product in the cart.
 - About 33.33% of users convert.